-Did you know that a number of outstanding personalities worked and researched in Manchester?
-These include Sir Ernest Rutherford, Niels Bohr, Alan Turing, and others.
+Did you know...
+A number of outstanding personalities worked and researched here - Sir Ernest Rutherford, Niels Bohr, Alan Turing among others.

 Oxford Road is situated along one of the busiest bus routes in Europe, and journey times reflect this during peak hours.